the theatre of the mind

 video and photographic installation project

-the theatre of the mind is a video-photographic project rooted in trust and deep listening.
+the theatre of the mind is a video-photographic project built through intimate conversations based on trust, presence, and deep listening.

-the theatre of the mind is an installation project composed of colour digital photographs and seven documentary video portraits, each lasting between 25 and 55 minutes, with a total runtime of five and a half hours.
-In addition to these videos, there are 16 interviews conducted in Brindisi, my hometown, with people aged between 13 and 70.
-These interviews explore the same themes from a different perspective - that of the observer.
+the theatre of the mind is structured as a video installation composed of colour digital photographs and seven documentary video portraits, each lasting between 25 and 55 minutes, with a total runtime of approximately five and a half hours.

-The seven main videos are in English, with both English and Italian subtitles.
-The English subtitles were edited by myself and Peter Dixon.
+The main video interviews are in English, with English and Italian subtitles.
+The subtitles were edited by myself and Peter Dixon.
+The interviews in Brindisi are in Italian, with English subtitles.

 -